twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 #### willSelect & didSelect

 If your extension is already active when the user taps one of your extension's messages, the extension doesn't have to launch and therefore won't call our view controller's `willBecomeActive` & `didBecomeActive` as we were expecting.
 Instead, it will call `willSelect` & `didSelect`, so we also need to set the `Pair` and `ViewState` from this entry point too.
 Unfortunately, at iOS 10 beta1, `willSelect` & `didSelect` don't seem to be implemented.
-I'm expecting this to be fixed in the next beta as it was mentioned in the WWDC talk.
+This was confirmed as a known issue in beta2.
 The workaround is to place this behavior in `willTransition`.

 #### didReceive